Xi'an Jiaotong University: Faculty and staff

-Students and Academics
+Academics

-XJTU's 30,000 strong student body, including 15,000 graduate students, can pursue 84 undergraduate majors, 200 master's degree disciplines, and 115 doctoral disciplines.
+XJTU's student body comprises 30,000 people, including 15,000 graduate students.
+The school offers 84 undergraduate majors, 200 master's degree disciplines, and 115 doctoral disciplines.
 Among these, eight are designated as first-order key disciplines by the Chinese government.

-International Students: At present there are more than 400 Foreign students from all over the world predominantly from Pakistan, Malaysia, Russia, Bangladesh, Nepal, ASEAN countries, Gulf countries, Central Asian countries, Australia, New Zealand and European countries.

-Campus and student life
+Campus

-XJTU's three campuses (Xingqing, Yanta, and Qujiang) cover over 250 hectares.
+XJTU's four campuses (Xingqing, Yanta, Innovation Harbor, and Qujiang) cover over 250 hectares.
 The Qian Xuesen Library (Xingqing campus) houses 5 million books, 4,100 current periodicals, 30,000 electronic periodicals, and more than 1 million electronic books.
 The library's computer system is fully integrated with the campus network, CERNET, and the Internet.

-Students living on campus have modern dormitory, dining, and athletic facilities, including the Siyuan Student Activities Center.
-Students are supported by scholarships and stipends, with scholarships for undergraduates totaling 12 million yuan per year, and additional annual support in the form of loans totaling 14.4 million yuan.
-XJTU's “innovation fund” distributes 50 million yuan per year to graduate students.
-The university has a psychological health education and counseling center for university students.

-High school programs
+Special Class for the Gifted Young

-The Honors Youth Program of Xi'an Jiaotong University (Chinese: 西安交大少年班), established in 1985, admits 140 high school freshmen annually to coursework at High School Affiliated to Xi'an Jiaotong University, Suzhou High School-SIP, or Tianjin Nankai High School.
+The Honors Youth Program of Xi'an Jiaotong University (Chinese: 西安交大少年班, also translated as Special Class for the Gifted Young of Xi'an Jiaotong University), established in 1985, admits 140 high school freshmen annually to coursework at High School Affiliated to Xi'an Jiaotong University, Suzhou High School-SIP, or Tianjin Nankai High School.
 Students who pass can matriculate to XJTU without taking the Gaokao.
 Students who subsequently pass their undergraduate courses can begin master's programs at XJTU without taking the Postgraduate Admission Test.

 Internet education

-XJTU's Internet Education School. founded in 2001 as one of 15 experimental universities approved by the Chinese Ministry of Education to establish distance education.
+XJTU's Internet Education School was founded in 2001 as one of 15 experimental universities approved by the Chinese Ministry of Education to establish distance education.
 The university partners with a number of leading universities in China for this project.
 XJTU was involved in a number of nationwide experiments and pilot projects including the Ministry of Education "Demonstration Project of Internet Education Based on Satellite and Terrestrial Networks"; "Tenth Five-Year Plan" key project "real-time teaching system"; and the National Science Fund projects "Study of Individual and Interactive Virtual Collaborative Learning Environment" and "Study and Application of Personality Mining in E-Learning".